aswinkgopan/Fortinet/FortiSASE-Administrator-4.md

 ### DLP

-The FortiSASE LP system allows you to prevent sensitive data from leaving your network.
+The FortiSASE DLP system allows you to prevent sensitive data from leaving your network.
 When you define sensitive data patterns, data matching these patterns will be blocked, or logged and allowed, when passing through the FortiSASE.
 You configure the DLP system by creating individual filters based on file type, file size, a regular expression, an advanced rule, or a compound rule in a DLP sensor.

 The DLP system is configured based on the following components: